ArchLars/archtutorial/arch_kde_tutorial.md

 # It's worth doublechecking.
 # Check this again if your system isn't booting post-install.

-# Finally ensure microcode is in HOOKS=()
-# And replace BOTH keymap and consolefont with sd-vconsole in HOOKS=() since we are using systemd
 ```

 ### 4.8 Install UKIs and Configure Bootloader